Renée Soutendijk: Early life

-Soutendijk was born in Amsterdam, North Holland, Netherlands, on 21 May 1957.
+Soutendijk was born in The Hague, Netherlands, on 21 May 1957.
 In her youth, Soutendijk was a qualifying Olympic gymnast.
 She studied acting at the Academy for Podium Formation in The Hague.

 Television and film beginnings

 Soutendijk made her television debut in the Dutch television series Dagboek van een herdershond (English: Dutch the Shepherd Dog (1979–1980).
 She began her film career playing the heroines in the Paul Verhoeven-directed cult films Spetters (1980) and The Fourth Man (1983).
 Spetters established her as a sex symbol; the movie and its star attracted attention in the United States as well, and The New York Times saw her "stylish performance" of a "compelling character" as a focal point of the movie.
 In the early 1980s, Soutendijk, Monique van de Ven, and Willeke van Ammelrooy were the three best-known actresses in Dutch cinema, and most Dutch movies featured one of the three.
 The movie that marked her breakthrough as an actress in a major role, though, is considered to be The Girl with the Red Hair (1981), in which she played Dutch resistance fighter Hannie Schaft.
 From 1981 to 1989 she played in Zeg 'ns Aaa, one of the longest-running and most popular Dutch sitcoms.
 In 1983, Soutendijk gave birth to her first child, a daughter named Caro.

 Soutendijk's first English-language role was as Eva Braun in the made-for-TV movie Inside the Third Reich.
-Her subsequent TV movie roles included Anna Mons in Peter the Great (1986) and Mrs. Simon Wiesenthal in Murderers Among Us (1989).
+Her subsequent TV movie roles included Anna Mons in Peter the Great (1986) and Mrs. Simon Wiesenthal in Murderers Among Us: The Simon Wiesenthal Story (1989).
 She sought a career in Hollywood and lived in the United States for a year and a half.
-She played opposite Academy-award nominee Chris Sarandon in the Holocaust-themed movie Forced March (1989), and the title character in Eve of Destruction (1991), in which she portrayed an android opposite Gregory Hines.
+She played opposite Academy Award nominee Chris Sarandon in the Holocaust-themed movie Forced March (1989), and the title character in Eve of Destruction (1991), in which she portrayed an android opposite Gregory Hines.

 In the late 1990s she played in another Dutch film (De Flat).
 She also acted in German television movies (and series, including Tatort) in which, she said, she was rarely typecast and played more interesting characters.
 In 1996, she gave birth to her son, Jaïr.
 The films Dial 9 and Met grote blijdschap (With Great Joy), which were both released in 2001, marked her return to the Dutch movie-screen after a four-year absence.